thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/bitcoin-transfers.md

 ## Introduction

 Waves allow you to hold and transfer Bitcoin on its blockchain.
-This works through a so-called Multigateway approach: Bitcoins are sent to a user's deposit address available in the Waves wallet and after the deposit the user receives a Bitcoin token \(wBTC\) on the Waves blockchain.
-Every single Bitcoin token is backed 1:1 with a real Bitcoin.
+This works through a so-called Multigateway approach: Bitcoins are sent to a user's deposit address available in the Waves wallet and after the deposit the user receives a Bitcoin token \(wBTC\) issued in the Waves blockchain.
+Every single Bitcoin token is backed 1:1 with the real Bitcoin.

 Read more about [What is a payment gateway?](/waves-client/frequently-asked-questions-faq/transfers-and-gateways/payment-gateway.md)